 When joining a community, use the associated dropdown to select whether to include this community's content in the daily or weekly digest (or both).

 NOTE: Keep in mind you're not deciding whether to receive a unique daily or weekly consolidated digest for each community you join; rather, when joining a community, you're choosing whether to include its content in the daily and/or weekly digest.
-In other words, there's a singular daily digest email and a singular weekly digest email comprehensive of ALL community content you add to them.
+In other words, there's a singular daily digest email and a singular weekly digest email that include content from each community you add to them.

 While joining a community enables you to participate in its discussions online, choosing a discussion notification subscription type enables you to both post and receive messages directly from your email without even having to log in.
 This makes it easy to stay up to date and participate in the conversations happening across the communities you belong to.